dark00infinity/dark00infinity.github.io/README.md

 - Serverless database direct data collection on google spread sheet which is easy to share.
 - Navigation Map which Tracks your current location and tells you about nearest grocery shop, Hospitals, Pharmacy etc
 - Entertainment section to run movies and a simple game to fight with boredom
-- Current condition section which uses api and web scraping to scrape latest lada about covid-19
+- Current condition section which uses api and web scraping to scrape latest data about covid-19
 - Downloadable graphical representation of current covid condition for better analysis and use
 ## To Do:
 - There is little flaw when submitting form as it takes you to the next page which is correct but on new tab.
 Will correct it soon